It was a chilly winter evening in 1996.

 Most exercise programs that claim to improve muscle tone are actually low intensity hypertrophy programs and are only moderately at effective improving muscle tone.

 If “tone” is the goal, strength is the method.

-Of course, most women are afraid that lifting heavy weights will turn them into the female equivalent of the Incredible Hulk, with legs like tree trunks or shoulders like bowling balls.
+You are no doubt concerned that even the thought of pressing, pulling or squatting a heavy barbell will turn you into the female equivalent of the Incredible Hulk, with legs like tree trunks or shoulders like bowling balls.

 Truth is, it takes years of hard work and an almost religious obsession with exercise and diet to develop the kind of muscular female physiques you see in the magazines.

 Gaining muscle is hard to do.
 It takes hours of training with heavy weights, eating a lot of food, and getting plenty of rest.

 Avoiding heavy weights because you’re afraid of getting “too big” is like staying away from work just in case you accidentally turn into a millionaire.